Skip to content

 Where can I find insider trade data?

 Insider trade data can be accessed on the SEC’s website through Forms 3, 4, and 5.
-However, it’s easier to use third-party financial platform tools which summarize insider trading activities.
+However, it’s easier to use third-party financial platform tools, such as Finbold Signals, which deliver real-time updates through your preferred platform.

 How should I analyze insider trades?